 So if you're thinking to yourself, "I got good grades!" or "I have a really good job!
 I watched the show!" then "Sesame Street" might have had a hand in that -- really.

 The study, by researchers Melissa Kearney and Phillip Levine, specifically looked into whether a child's access to "Sesame Street" before turning age 7 affected performance in elementary school and long-term outcomes in education and the job market.
 The popular TV show debuted Nov.
 10, 1969.
 And yes, Kearney and Levine found that kids with access to the show had improved school performance.

 Kearney and Levine examined many factors in their research: who had access to high- or low-quality TV signals, who was around the show, then assessed kids based on things like what grade level they operated at, and later on, whether they went on to graduate college.
-It’s a fascinating idea that you should read in full if you’re curious, because the study gets into all sorts of details that we’d never have time to explain.
+It's a fascinating idea that you should read in full if you're curious, because the study gets into all sorts of fascinating details.